sungnga/react-revents/README.md

     ```
 - In ProfileHeader.jsx file:
   - Receive the isCurrentUser props from the ProfilePage parent component and destructure it
   - In JSX, we only want to display/reveal the 'Following' button in the ProfileHeader section if the user is NOT the currentUser.
 This prevents them from following themselves.
-If they're visiting someone else's ProfilePage, then they're not the isCurrentUser of this page and they would see the 'Following' button and they can follow this particular user
+If they're visiting someone else ProfilePage, then they're not the isCurrentUser of this page and they would see the 'Following' button and they can follow this particular user
     ```javascript
     {!isCurrentUser && (
       <>